sidhantpatra27/100-days-of-code/log.md

 **Today's Progress**: Covered array rotation, array reversal, the sliding window and prefix sum in arrays.

 **Thoughts**: Covered only theory part today.
-I know it's against the spirit of the challenge not to write down codes, but I did'nt want to refer the solutions again and again.
+I know it's against the spirit of the challenge not to write down codes, but I didn't want to refer the solutions again and again.
 I learnt some new things today.
 So I want to implement them with a cool and fresh mind tomorrow.

 ### Day 10: Jun 3, 2020, Wednesday